sanki9/sanki9/README.md

 - Hi, I’m Sankalp
-- I’m interested in projects that can make utilise my skills in both mechanical engineering and data science.
+- I’m interested in projects that can utilise my skills in both mechanical engineering and data science.
 The repositories show the projects I have completed in both areas.
 - You can reach me by emailing me at sankalp.shukla@hotmail.com.

 <!---